This course is only available for students in the BA International Studies.

 Economic developments in the East Asian countries have experienced various stages.
 Initially Japan’s economic miracle and especially the successful developmental state model gave rise to the regional economic growth.
 Under Japan’s influence, as well as its own outward-looking economic strategy in the 1960s, South Korea started rapid industrialization and strong growth for the next three decades.
 However, the bursting of Japanese asset price bubble in the early 1990s and the disastrous Asian financial crisis in 1997 (which specifically affected South Korea among all the East Asian countries) severely retarded the growth in the region.
 On the other hand, China has adopted a series of economic and political reforms since 1978, which gradually drove its economy toward a market-oriented regime.
 China has increasingly strengthened trade and investment links with other East Asian countries; and its continuous economic growth has become a powerful engine of the regional development.
 As a result, China became an important regional power not only in the east but also the whole Asian region.
 However, the domestic problems in China such as regional inequality, environmental degradation, and corruption have increasingly threatened China’s economic strength.

 How to maintain the economic dynamism and stability in the East Asian region –especially in the post global financial crisis era- has become an increasingly important topic among academics, policy makers and business people.
 In order to solve a question like this, we need to scrutinize carefully the economic policy making, institutional development and regional cooperation mechanisms in East Asia.
-This course introduces students to the economic development in East Asia in the post-war era, and prepares students for critical thinking and analysis of issues related to economic development model(s), financial policies, industrialization processes, employment system and labour issues, environmental governance, and regional economic integration in East Asia.
+This course introduces students to the economic development in East Asia in the post-war era, and prepares students for critical thinking and analysis of economic development models, financial policies, industrialization processes, employment system and labour issues, environmental governance, and regional economic integration, etc. in East Asia.

 Tentative Seminar Schedule:

-8. Trade and Production Networks in East Asia
+9. Trade and production networks in East Asia

-- Acquire a sound knowledge of the development of East Asian economies in the post-war era (with a focus on the recent development)
+Acquire a sound knowledge of the development of East Asian economy in the post-war era (with a focus on the recent development)

-• Critical thinking and analysis of economic development models, financial policies, industrialization process, employment system and labour issues, environmental governance, and regional economic integration in East Asia
+Critical thinking and analysis of economic development models, financial policies, industrialization process, employment system and labour issues, environmental governance, and regional economic interation, etc. in East Asia

-• Oral presentation, group work, and essay writing at corresponding academic level
+Oral presentation, group work, and research essay writing at corresponding academic level

 Mode of instruction